BA (East Anglia), MA (East Anglia), MPhil (Leeds)

 Martin joined The Open University Business School's Centre for Financial Management in July 2004.
 Previously he worked for seventeen years in the financial services industry, including twelve years as Treasurer of the Nationwide Building Society.
 Prior to that Martin worked in local government (Coventry City Council) and higher education (University of Aston and Leeds Polytechnic).

-Martin is Director of the True Potential Centre for the Public Understanding of Finance (PUFin).
+Martin was Director of the True Potential Centre for the Public Understanding of Finance (PUFin) from 2013 until 2018.

 Martin's main teaching and research interests are UK financial services, financial markets, treasury management and balance sheet risk management.

 Martin is currently working on the production and presentation of various modules for the MSc in Finance..

 Martin has produced a series of 12 personal finance and risk management courses for OpenLearn and FutureLearn.